Hair Loss · Pharmacotherapy

 Mechanism of action

 DHT is the primary androgen responsible for follicle miniaturisation in androgenetic alopecia.
 It binds to androgen receptors within the dermal papilla of susceptible follicles, triggering a cascade that progressively shortens the anagen (growth) phase and reduces follicle size.
-By substantially reducing circulating and intrafollicular DHT, dutasteride interrupts this process — slowing or halting progression and, in many patients, producing measurable regrowth.
+By reducing intrafollicular DHT at the target site, injectable dutasteride interrupts this process — slowing or halting progression and, in many patients, contributing to measurable regrowth.

 Clinical evidence

-Multiple randomised controlled trials have demonstrated the superiority of dutasteride 0.5mg over finasteride 1mg for hair count and patient-reported outcomes in male androgenetic alopecia.
-Evidence for use in female pattern hair loss is also accumulating, particularly for post-menopausal women.
+Multiple randomised controlled trials have demonstrated the superiority of dutasteride over finasteride for hair count and patient-reported outcomes in male androgenetic alopecia.
+Evidence for intradermal dutasteride specifically is an active and growing area of research, with studies demonstrating meaningful local DHT suppression and hair density improvements.
+Evidence for use in female pattern hair loss is also accumulating.
 Dutasteride is used off-label for hair loss — a prescribing decision made on the basis of an individual patient assessment.

 Treatment details